 Best experiences in Guadalajara

 Puerto Vallarta, colloquially known as Vallarta, is a city on Mexico’s Pacific Coast.
-While it is established as a modern resort town, the Old Town (the Zona Romantica district) south of the River Cuale is more of a traditional Mexican city.
-Around the Bay, beautiful beaches, lush jungles, and sparkling waterfalls offer many opportunities for the adventurous, while five-star resorts, world-class shopping, and gourmet restaurants satisfy even the most sophisticated traveler.
+While it is a modern resort town, the Old Town (the Zona Romantica district) south of the River Cuale is more of a traditional Mexican city.
+Around the Bay, beautiful beaches, lush jungles, and sparkling waterfalls offer many opportunities for the adventurous.
+Five-star resorts, world-class shopping, and gourmet restaurants satisfy even the most sophisticated traveler.
 Stretching from the south end of Old Town to central downtown, a newly extended and refurbished boardwalk along the ocean, called the Malecon, passes by any number of shops, restaurants, and hotels, and often plays host to mimes, breakdancers, clowns, and artists.

 When to travel to Puerto Vallarta

 In Puerto Vallarta, the wet season is hot, oppressive, and overcast and the dry season is warm, muggy, and partly cloudy.
-Over the course of the year, the temperature typically varies from 16°C to 32°C and is rarely below 14°C or above 34°C. Based on the beach/pool score, the best time of year to visit Puerto Vallarta for hot-weather activities is from late April to early June.
+Over the course of the year, the temperature typically varies from 16°C to 32°C. It is rarely below 14°C or above 34°C. According to the beach/pool score, the best time to visit Puerto Vallarta is from late April to early June.

 Best experiences in Puerto Vallarta